Anna Katharina Puts On Busty Display In Floral Bikini Top For New Video

-Anna Katharina gave her 1.3 million Instagram followers something to be motivated by on Monday, January 4, in a new post.
-The American model and influencer took to the platform to share a hot new video that captured her showing off her insane body as she rocked a stylish bikini top.
+Anna Katharina gave her 1.3 million Instagram followers something to be motivated by on Monday, January 4, with a new post.
+The American model and influencer took to the platform to share a hot new video which captured her showing off her insane body as she rocked a stylish bikini top.

 The footage featured Anna in an indoor space — seemingly a kitchen.
 She was captured opening a door, allowing the photographer to enter.

 She sizzled in a bright pink bikini top from Meg Liz Swim that included a floral print in a lighter shade.
 Thin straps tied behind her neck and around her back.
-Anna teamed it with a pair of light-washed denim pants that sat just below her belly button.
+Anna teamed it with a pair of light-wash denim jeans that rose to just below her navel.

 Anna wore her blond hair parted on the side, with the bangs swept to the left.
 She styled her strands in soft waves that hung down her back.